mo-elgendy2/mo-elgendy2/README.md

 - **C# and .NET** for desktop applications and business logic (WinForms, ADO.NET)
 - **SQL Server** for database design, queries, and optimization

+I build clean, maintainable software using structured layers like the **3-Tier Architecture**
+(Data Access Layer - Business Logic Layer - Presentation Layer),
-I build clean, maintainable software and aim to solve real-world problems through code.
+and aim to solve real-world problems through organized and scalable code.

 ---